The healthcare industry is at risk as healthcare is the biggest cyberattack target for cyber criminals and hackers worldwide.

 - Resistance to New Technology

 The healthcare industry is busy and employ some of the busiest staff in the most demanding industry.
 They tend to work long hours and shifts with tight deadlines and high pressure.
 Most do not have the time or resources to add online security policies and security processes to their workload.
 It is important to understand that any managed IT services provider will suggest cybersecurity measures for healthcare organizations that must be considered.
 This can impact current work practices.
 It is important to align security measures with existing software and business processes.
-There are many different authentication solutions available that work with software like Office 365, Gsuite, Google Business so healthcare staff can perform their daily tasks without distraction.
+There are many different authentication solutions available that work with software like Microsoft 365, Gsuite, Google Business so healthcare staff can perform their daily tasks without distraction.

 - Educate Healthcare Staff